 Hospitalization | Costs associated with hospitalizing your dog | Yes |

-The cost of pet insurance varies depending on the type of plan and provider you choose.
+The cost of pet insurance depends depend on the kind of plan and provider you choose.

 Common exclusions include:

-- Pre-existing conditions: Conditions that existed before the policy took effect.
+- Conditions that existed before the policy was put into effect are known as pre-existing conditions.

-- Certain breeds or conditions: Some breeds or conditions may be excluded from coverage.
+- Breeds or conditions: Some breeds or conditions may not be covered.

-- Coverage Level: More comprehensive plans with lower deductibles and higher reimbursement rates cost more.
+- Coverage Level: More expensive are more comprehensive plans with greater reimbursement rates and lower deductibles.

-How to Compare and Select the Best Plan
+How to Evaluate Plans and Choose the Best One

 Plan Features | Basic Plan | Premium Plan |